cyclotronian/CV-UCSD/HPU Interface/README.md

     ...
 	}

-NOTE2: The 'Postman' extention in chrome is helpful in debugging the GET requests.
+NOTE 2: The 'Postman' extention in chrome is helpful in debugging the GET requests.